EFFECTIVE May 1, 2021

 - In fire-prone areas, surround your fire pit with non-combustible materials, like crushed stone, brick, or sand.

-- Never use lighter fluid or gasoline to start a fire in a fire pit.
+- Never use gasoline to start a fire in a fire pit.

 - Avoid lighting a fire in windy conditions.